monburan/attack-baijiacmsV4-with-csrf/README.md

 BaijiacmsV4 does not open the issue, it is only possible to write a vulnerability here.

-After administrator logged in, we can use CSRF add a new administrator or delete any user(include administrator), you can even change your current account password without using a password.
+After administrator logged in, attacker can use CSRF add a new administrator or delete any user(include administrator), you can even change admin account password without using any password.

 # poc
 ## del any user